dochy-ksti/munyorunyoru/readme.md

 For example, you can create [a domain-specific language with just a little coding](https://github.com/dochy-ksti/munyorunyoru/tree/master/src/samples/html_samples/sample3).

-This language can efficiently write HTML documents which describes the conversation of Alice and Bob in a specific format.
+This language can efficiently write HTML documents which describe conversations of Alice and Bob in a specific format.

 ## Generated HTML
 ![Screenshot of the HTML page created from the DSL.](dsl_sample.png)